-This absolutely luxurious and slightly naughty cheesecake took some trial and error I’ll tell you.
-The other night I had an epic cheesecake fail and almost gave up this little endeavor completely.
+This absolutely luxurious and slightly naughty cheesecake took some trial and error, lemmeeee tell you.
+The other night, I had an epic cheesecake fail and almost gave up on this little endeavor completely.
 After the batter was made, only then did I remember that I had thrown away my springform pan in a fit of rage years ago.
 Then I proceeded to use a cake pan.
-I also hadn’t let the ingredients come to room temp, didn’t use a proper water bath, and just cooked the crap out of it – basically I broke every rule of cheesecake making.
+I also hadn’t let the ingredients come to room temp, did not use a proper water bath, and just cooked the crap out of the whole thing …basically I broke every rule of cheesecake making.
 It was tragic.
 But I picked myself up, dusted off the Kahlua bottle, and tried again.
-And this cheesecake, my friends, is so worth it!!
+And this cheesecake, my friends, is so worth it.

 - 2 (8 oz) pkgs cream cheese

 - 1 cup sugar

 - 6 oz Heath milk chocolate English toffee miniatures, divided

 - Turbinado Caramel Sauce recipe

 - Kahlua Whipped Cream (recipe follows)

 - Let all ingredients come to room temperature.

 - On the bottom rack of your oven, place a 13x9 baking dish filled with 2-inches of very hot water.
 Heat oven to 325F.

 - For the crust, combine the crumbs, butter, and brown sugar in a medium bowl.
 Press the crumbs over the bottom of a 9-inch springform pan and 2-inches up the sides of the pan.
 Chill the crust while the remaining ingredients are prepared.